 J.J.
 Van Alen served as a lightning rod for controversy his whole life.
 But never more so than when he took up with Elizabeth Colt, wife of industrialist Samuel Colt.
 This tangling between two would-be political forces never caught fire as the Sprague-Conkling affair did.
 But it intrigued Rhode Islanders as they geared up for an entertaining feud among the state’s society elite.

 Samuel Colt had remarkable success in business, which he could not extend to other areas of his life.
 A nephew of Connecticut arms maker Samuel Colt, his mother belonged to Rhode Island’s DeWolfe family, which acquired its wealth through slave trading.

-Originally from New Jersey, he trained as a lawyer and took up residence in his adopted home of Bristol, R.I.
+Originally from New Jersey, Colt trained as a lawyer and took up residence in his adopted home of Bristol, R.I.
 As a businessman he rehabilitated a failing rubber company, turning it into Uniroyal, at one time the nation’s largest tire manufacturer.
 He founded Industrial Trust Company, a bank which would later become Fleet Bank and merge into Bank of America.

-He settled into a grand home in Bristol, which served as a filming location for the Great Gatsby, and married Elizabeth Bullock.
-There the two started a family and Colt pushed into politics.
+He settled into a grand home in Bristol, which served as a filming location for The Great Gatsby, and married Elizabeth Bullock.
+There the two started a family, and Colt pushed into politics.
 He was popular with locals, who called him “Unkie.”
 (Friends called him Pom, short for his middle name Pomeroy.)
-His home, Linden Place, is now a museum and his country retreat is now the beautiful Colt State Park.
+His home, Linden Place, is now a museum.
+His country retreat is now the beautiful Colt State Park.

 But politics was not Colt’s strong suit.
 He won the honorary title of colonel for his service to the state’s governor.
 He served in the Legislature, and rose as high as attorney general — winning the office three times for one-year terms.
 But his effort to reach the governor’s office failed, and his attempt to be elected to the U.S. Senate ended up as a political debacle that stands out even by Rhode Island standards.

 Colt threw his name into a tightly contested three-way race in 1906, and Rhode Island’s Legislature was unable to settle the election for more than four months.
 That left the state with an empty senate seat.
 Eventually, Colt withdrew.